 Teacher Trainings / Workshops

-In the fall season of each year, Jewel Cave National Monument offers educational training for teachers, educators, naturalists, home school groups, and other interested academic professionals.
+In the fall season of each year, Jewel Cave National Monument offers educational training for teachers, educators, naturalists, home school leaders, and other interested academic professionals.
 The workshops relate to national curriculum that provides hands-on activities and lesson plans for use in the classroom.
-The training also encourages participants to use their new experiences in the field by visiting the monument or other public land sites with students.
+The training also encourages participants to use their new experiences in the field by visiting the Monument or other public land sites with students.

 On-Site Field Trip Opportunities

 Jewel Cave National Monument offers an assortment of on-site field trip opportunities for interested school groups.
 Ranging from half-day ranger guided tours to all day educational experiences, teachers may be interested in exploring this unique site within the National Park Service.

 Surface programs do not require a fee waiver and can be conducted at any time within an approved day-use area.
 However, educational groups wishing to participate in a cave tour are welcome to submit a request for an Academic Fee Waiver.
 Groups need to be from an accredited institution (public or private school), and the proposed visit must be related to an approved curriculum.

 Academic Fee Waiver Requirements and Guidance